 We also had a glimpse inside the refurbished restaurant.
 It is fondly remembered by the locals, and will soon make a welcome return.
 A great deal of attention to detail is being paid here and I can’t imagine it being anything other than superb when it opens.

 8. Discover Irving Nature Park

-To the south west of the city (and less than 6 miles from my hotel) between the open waters of the Bay of Fundy and a swath of tidal marsh, a volcanic rock peninsula covered in primordial forest is home to many species of migratory and marine birds, as well as small forest animals.
+To the south-west of Saint John, New Brunswick (and less than 6 miles from my hotel) between the open waters of the Bay of Fundy and a swath of tidal marsh, a volcanic rock peninsula covered in primordial forest is home to many species of migratory and marine birds, as well as small forest animals.
 This is the 600-acre Irving Nature Park created to protect the six fragile ecosystems found here while providing access and educational opportunities to the public.

 There are eight different walking trails through the park, as well as a roadway offering access to the less mobile.
 An observation deck allows visitors to watch the seals basking in the sunshine and diving for fish, while a wheelchair accessible boardwalk over the salt marshes is popular with birdwatchers.
 An observation tower hidden in the trees offers 360° views of the surrounding land and seascapes.
 From May to October, the park’s naturalists offer tours around the park and in the winter, events ranging from moonlight snowshoe walks to astronomy evenings are organised.
 The park is a designated RASC Recognised Urban Star Park, where artificial lighting is strictly controlled as part of the International Dark Sky movement.

 With picnic areas complete with barbecues and the newly opened Children’s Forest with a playground and two cedar hedge mazes, it’s a wonderful place to visit for all ages.
 Tomorrow (21st August 2017) the park Is hosting The Royal Astronomical Society of Canada for viewing of the partial solar eclipse.